-- 9.1 Before undertaking any off-site activities, the Visit Leader should assess the level of first aid that might be needed, guided by the information obtained from the risk assessment. - 9.2 On all visits, the Visit Leader should ensure that at least one first aid bag is taken.
+- 9.1 Before undertaking any off-site activities, the Visit Leader should assess the level of first aid that might be needed, guided by the information obtained from the risk assessment. - 9.2 On all visits, the Visit Leader should ensure that there would be ready access to basic first aid supplies in the event they are needed.
+Usually that will mean at least one first aid bag is taken.
 They must also carry a mobile telephone at all times whilst on the trip and be aware of how to contact local emergency services. - 9.3 For larger groups and adventurous activities, overseas or residential visits the risk assessment may identify the need to have a qualified first aider in attendance during the trip.